-“their flesh will rot while they are still standing on their feet, their eyes will rot in their sockets, and their tongues will rot in their mouths.”
+Here is an interesting passage from Zechariah.
+“Their flesh will rot while they are still standing on their feet, their eyes will rot in their sockets, and their tongues will rot in their mouths.”

 When did Zechariah write these predictions of the future?

-let’s now have a look at what Isaiah said.
+Let us look at what Isaiah said.